 2. Use Secure Data Removal Tools

 At times, the sensitive data of clients are sold by data brokers, therefore endangering the firm and its clients.
 This is why removing sensitive information from data brokers is important.
-Luckily, we have automated data removal tools like Incogni.
+Luckily, we have automated data removal tool like Incogni.

 The tool helps people remove personal information from these brokers’ databases, enhancing privacy and reducing the risk of data misuse.
 Although deleting data from brokers alone is not a solution against hacking, it is a solid layer that will bolster protections for individual users.